Safety Within MSD of Martinsville

 - Please stop by the front office before leaving school to check-out.
 This is a required safety procedure for all visitors.

-- Parent/teacher conferences should be arranged in advance.
+- Parent/teacher conferences must be arranged in advance.
 Please make an appointment convenient for both parties, especially when the teacher does not have a child or children in the classroom, or is on duty elsewhere.

 - On occasion, children may bring home notes or newsletters from school.
 Please read carefully.
 The newsletter may include updated events, grade information, and other pertinent info valuable to students and parents.